Manish1660/Cookify/README.md

 **Features**

-Recipe Search: Easily search for recipes ingredient.
+**Recipe Search**: Easily search for recipes ingredient.
 Find the perfect recipe for any occasion.

-Recipe Details: Get detailed information about each recipe, including ingredients, cooking instructionsand video tutorials.
+**Recipe Details**: Get detailed information about each recipe, including ingredients, cooking instructionsand video tutorials.

-Interactive UI: Enjoy a user-friendly and visually appealing interface that enhances the browsing and cooking experience.
+**Interactive UI**: Enjoy a user-friendly and visually appealing interface that enhances the browsing and cooking experience.

-Demo
+**Demo**

 Check out the live demo of Cookify: Cookify

 **Getting Started**